arangodb/docs-hugo/site/content/3.11/http/documents.md

           required: false
           description: |
-            If the intention is to delete existing attributes with the patch command, the URL query parameter `keepNull` can be used with a value of `false`.
-This modifies the behavior of the patch command to remove any attributes from the existing document that are contained in the patch document with an attribute value of `null`.
+            If the intention is to delete existing attributes with the patch command, set the `keepNull` URL query parameter to `false`.
+This modifies the behavior of the patch command to remove top-level attributes and sub-attributes from the existing document that are contained in the patch document with an attribute value of `null` (but not attributes of objects that are nested inside of arrays).
           schema:
             type: boolean
         - name: mergeObjects